boostorg/redis/README.md

 * Keeps writing requests as it becomes possible e.g. after last response has arrived.

-To control the timeout-behaviour of the operations above users must create a `aedis::connection::timeouts` and pass it to as argument to the `aedis::connection::async_run` member function (or use the suggested defaults).
+To control the timeout-behaviour of the operations above users must create a `aedis::connection::timeouts` object and pass it to as argument to the `aedis::connection::async_run` member function (or use the suggested defaults).

-Another important topic regarding timeouts is the cancellation of `aedis::connection::async_exec`.
-With the introduction of awaitable operators in Asio it is very simple implement timeouts either on individual or on a group of operations.
-Users, for example, may be tempted in writing code like
+Another related topic is the cancellation of `aedis::connection::async_exec`.
+With the introduction of awaitable operators in Asio it is very simple implement timeouts either on individual or on a group of operations, for example, users may be tempted in writing code like

 ```cpp
 co_await (conn.async_exec(...) || timer.async_wait(...))
 ```

+The problem with this approach in Aedis is twofold

+* Aedis has a buil-in healthy check that sends `PING` commands and checks whether responses are being received on time.
+Since user commands use the same queue as the built-in `PING`, they are also subjected to the idle timeout, rendering cancellation like above unnecessary.

-the problem with this approach in Aedis is that to improve performance Redis encourages the use of pipelines, where many requests are sent in a single chunk to the server.
+* To improve performance Redis encourages the use of pipelines, where many requests are sent in a single chunk to the server.
 In this scenario it is harder to cancel individual operations without causing all other (independent) requests in the same pipeline to fail too.

 ### Installation